-As you approach Cleveleys from Blackpool, you pass through Anchorsholme at the cross roads near to the petrol station and Lidl.
-Anchorsholme is actually part of Blackpool, although it is so near to Cleveleys.
+As you approach Cleveleys from Blackpool, you pass through Anchorsholme at the traffic lights at the petrol station and Lidl.
+Head inland at those lights and you’ll find the Anchorsholme shops at Anchorsholme Lane East.
+Anchorsholme is actually part of the Blackpool borough, although it feels like it’s in Cleveleys!

-The local shopping centre heads inland at right angles to the sea, with a wide high street and pavements plus plenty of free on street parking.
-It’s also handy for both buses and trams, being right on the main coastal route for both.
-There are the motor spares and angling shops right on the corner of the junction, and we popped into both for a quick chat.
-The chemists is also in a prominent spot on the corner, followed by a wide variety of different shops as you head inland.
+The local shopping centre heads inland at right angles to the sea as you can see in the above photo.
+There’s a wide high street and pavements plus plenty of free on-street parking.
+It’s also handy for both buses and trams, being against the main coastal route for both.

-You can get all your beauty needs seen to with the hairdressers and tanning shop, there’s a lingerie shop, pet shop, convenience store, Chinese takeaway and a fish and chip shop, plus somewhere to buy and sell your nearly new white goods and household appliances instead of sending them to the tip.
-Right at the very end of the high street, or if you’re heading towards the coast it would be the very first thing that you see, are the florists and the bakery.
+Get your beauty needs seen to with the hairdressers and tanning shop.
+There’s a lingerie shop, pet shop, and convenience store where you can also return parcels.
+Feeling hungry?
+Visit the Chinese takeaway or fish and chip shop.
+There’s somewhere to buy and sell your nearly-new white goods and household appliances instead of sending them to the tip.

 Willows Florists makes a lovely corner plot, all decked out in shades of eau de nil with a pretty shop window full of flowers and plants, and the shop smells lovely when you go inside it!

 Across the road is Taylor’s Bakery.
 If you haven’t been in here, go and enjoy a delicious surprise!
 Two things stuck in my mind last time I went there.
 The gift bags of biscuits and confections which made me think of a gift shop in Cornwall or at Chatsworth, and the meringues in the chiller cabinet.
 I like meringues, and these huge ones with strawberries on top are delightful!
 (Yes, I have tried them 🙂 )